BZemba87/guessing-game/README.md

 ## Existing Features

 ### Welcome Message
-- The player is greeted with a welcome message and the name of the game.
+- The player is greeted with a welcome message, name of the game and a short message explaining the aim of the game.

 <h2 align ="center"><img src = "assets/docs/welcome.jpg"></h2>